mkonda/mkonda.github.io/_posts/2018-12-21-owasp-board-thanks.md

 I submit to you that the community is OWASP's biggest asset.
 So many folks with good will that want to help make us great.
 This is truly a precious resource.

-With full appreciate for all that it means, it has been an honor to serve OWASP's global community.
+With full appreciation for all that it means, it has been an honor to serve OWASP's global community.

 ## So What Did We Actually Do?

-It is interesting to think back to what my take was when the journey started and all the things that transpired since.
-Consider the [board interview video](http://youtu.be/Ibze2gzv8Gs) and the [interview question responses](https://docs.google.com/a/owasp.org/spreadsheets/d/1zZvfuC_G5WzHF3TrgePFMj_r_r61ftvHIOKMplBMijQ/edit#gid=0) which I prepeared exhaustively for and arrived with charts and diagrams about OWASP finances.
+In reflecting on the time, I think it is interesting to think back to what my take was when the journey started and then contemplate all the things that have transpired since.
+Consider the [board interview video](http://youtu.be/Ibze2gzv8Gs) which I prepared exhaustively for and arrived with charts and diagrams about OWASP finances.
+To see what everyone was saying, you can look at the [interview question responses](https://docs.google.com/a/owasp.org/spreadsheets/d/1zZvfuC_G5WzHF3TrgePFMj_r_r61ftvHIOKMplBMijQ/edit#gid=0).

 I wanted to:
 * Reach developers